 - rights to pension (if relevant).

 Employment contracts can be concluded for a particular or indefinite time period.
 Employment agreements often include restrictive clauses related to confidentiality and non-competition.
+Read here on appointment and dismissal of staff in the Netherlands.

 International employees in Holland